Generalized Fermat's principle and Snell's law for cone structures and applications: Physical interpretations and applications

 As we have seen throughout this work, however, determining refracted trajectories via Snell's law is not straightforward.
-In particular, most of the challenges and difficulties we have encountered arise when the interface is $ \C^2 $-lightlike (or $ \C^1 $-lightlike in the case of reflection): in such cases, the transversality conditions in Remark~\ref{rem:restrictions}(2) do not automatically hold and the exceptional refracted directions described in Remark~\ref{rem:exceptional} may appear.
-Nevertheless, this is not a practical concern here, as these cases are not generic and, thus, the grid can always be slightly perturbed to ensure that this situation never occurs.\footnote{The same solution can also be applied if the cone geodesic encounters the (non-smooth) corner of a cell.} With this adjustment, the grid induces only discontinuous jumps of the following type: \begin{itemize} \item Discontinuity along space ($ T_p\eta $ is $ \C^2 $-timelike): there is no ambiguity in the determination of the refracted trajectory (see Table~\ref{tab:refraction}). \item Discontinuity along time ($ T_p\eta $ is $ \C^2 $-spacelike): doble refraction phenomenon (see \S~\ref{subsec:double_refraction}); there is no ambiguity in the determination of the horismotic trajectory (Snell cone geodesic). \end{itemize} For reflected trajectories, the picture is even simpler (see Table~\ref{tab:reflection}), since a $ \C^1 $-spacelike interface does not allow for reflected directions.
+In particular, most of the challenges and difficulties we have encountered arise when the interface is $ \C^2 $-lightlike (or $ \C^1 $-lightlike in the case of reflection): in such cases, Snell's law may take the form of a strict inclusion rather than an equality (recall Remark~\ref{rem:directions}(5)).
+Nevertheless, this is not a practical concern here, since these cases are non-generic and the grid can always be slightly perturbed to ensure that they never occur.\footnote{The same solution can also be applied if the cone geodesic encounters the (non-smooth) corner of a cell.} With this adjustment, the grid induces only discontinuous jumps of the following type: \begin{itemize} \item Discontinuity along space ($ T_p\eta $ is $ \C^2 $-timelike): there is no ambiguity in the determination of the refracted trajectory (see Table~\ref{tab:refraction}). \item Discontinuity along time ($ T_p\eta $ is $ \C^2 $-spacelike): the doble refraction phenomenon appears (see \S~\ref{subsec:double_refraction}), but there is no ambiguity in the determination of the locally horismotic trajectory (Snell cone geodesic). \end{itemize} For reflected trajectories, the picture is even simpler (see Table~\ref{tab:reflection}), since a $ \C^1 $-spacelike interface does not allow for reflected directions.